 Before I tell you all about it, I need to back up and explain why Trevor and I went alone.
 It wasn't by choice.
 Steve, my mom, and my sister are all huge Harry Potter fans too.

-As I've mentioned, Kari did most of the planning for our Europe trip, arranging the cruise, hotels, and the tour I told you about yesterday.
+As I've mentioned, Kari did most of the planning for our Europe trip, arranging the cruise, hotels, and the tour I told you about earlier.
 Months ago, I booked our family's flights, shore excursions, and the train we didn't take.
 But I didn't plan anything for Rome or London until a few weeks before we traveled.
 Between my three speaking engagements and a million other things on my plate, it wasn't a priority.
 When I finally started researching, I discovered the Warner Bros.
 Studio.
 At first, I assumed it was like the Wizarding World at Universal here in California, but no. This is where the films were made, and you visit the actual sets, see the real costumes, and literally go behind the scenes of the movies!
 I was SO excited!

 Kari and family already had their Disneyland Paris plans, so they couldn't join us.
 But Steve, Mom, and Dad were in.
 I went to the site to book five tickets... no tickets available for any time on any of the three days we'd be in London.
 None.
 What the heck?!
 I tried other companies.
 Sold out.
 Apparently tickets sell out months in advance.
 Long story short, I contacted all of the tour companies that sell tour tickets (I found 8) and begged them to put me on their waitlists.
 I refreshed every site every hour (not exaggerating) and FINALLY found two tickets, three days before we were traveling.
 I snatched them up.
 I checked for extra tickets while we were in Rome, and once a day while we were on the cruise.
 Nope.
 By then, Steve had made plans with Mahendra and my parents had decided to spend their day on the HOHO.
 So Trevor and I went alone.

 It.
 Was.
 Incredible.